memfault/interrupt/_drafts/mcuboot-overview.md

 This information is generally available in one of the vendor datasheets or SDKs.
 For example, in the NRF52840, we have 1MB of internal flash with erase sector sizes of 4kB.

 > Fun fact: For other MCUs, the layout can be a bit more complex.
-For example sometimes the first few sectors
+For example, sometimes the first few sectors
 >will be smaller (so a bootloader can be put in a small slot).
 In particular, the layouts for STM32 parts can get quite interesting:
 >
 > ![]({% img_url MCUboot/stm32f4-flash-example.png %})